corDomination/the-thoughts-of-man/data/markdown/relationships.md

+### How do you find someone?
+Ask 4 questions.

+What is your motivation to get into a relationship?
+What kind of person do I want?
+Where am I likely to find said person?
+How can I prepare myself to be a person they would be interested in?

 ### Are you meeting your own standards?
 For those not in a relationship:
 - If you have a high standard for the person you are looking for, make sure to ask the question, am I taking the steps to be worthy of such a person?